Learning to Infer Parameterized Representations of Plants from 3D Scans: Introduction

+We evaluate our method on \textit{Chenopodium album} plants, an annual plant, in early growth stages.
+Chenopodium is an ideal plant for our tests as it is a small plant (as opposed to trees) while still displaying a complex branching architecture and has small leaves that partially occlude each other, but not excessively.
+In addition, a collection of real scans are readily available at different stages of development~\cite{mirande_2022_6962994}.
+We thus created for this plant a large dataset of 3D virtual plants represented as L-Strings, with associated 3D point clouds simulated with different types of acquisition noise.

+We use our method to perform 3D reconstruction, skeleton extraction and plant organ segmentation.
+Our experiments show results on-par with strong baselines, and robust to noisy and partial inputs.

-The main contributions of this work are: \begin{itemize} \item A unified approach to infer a parameterized representation of a plant from a 3D scan based on a recursive neural network. \item 3D plant reconstruction, skeletonization, organ segmentation, with performance that is on-par with the state-of-the-art on each task. \item A dataset of virtual plants, in a form of L-Strings, that represents instances of Chenopodium Album plants in early growth stages. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item An approach to infer a parameterized representation of a plant from a 3D scan based on a shape space of 3D plants learned using a recursive neural network. \item 3D plant reconstruction, skeletonization and segmentation, with performance on-par with strong baselines. \item A dataset of virtual plants, in the form of L-Strings, that represents instances of Chenopodium Album plants in early growth stages, at~\href{https://doi.org/10.57745/7STDEK}{doi.org/10.57745/7STDEK}. \item A demonstration that learning based exclusively on virtual plants can be generalized to fit real plants. \end{itemize}